 Co-Chairs may appoint a vice chair, who will provide administrative and organizing support to their body, acting as their deputy and stepping in to fill gaps within leadership as needed.

-Committees, as well as working groups that maintain an official membership list and official records of meeting dates, attendance, and meeting notes, may seek authorization to expend the organization’s funds if necessary to accomplish their objectives.
+Chapter bodies may seek authorization to expend the organization’s funds if necessary to accomplish their objectives.
 All requests for authorization must be presented to the Treasurer and Steering Committee and must be approved by the Steering Committee.
-A committee or working group shall maintain records of all authorized expenditures made using the organization’s funds and shall provide these records to the Treasurer.
+Chapter bodies shall maintain records of all authorized expenditures made using the organization’s funds and shall provide these records to the Treasurer.

 Working groups may be created on a provisional basis so the chapter has a means to support nascent organizing work without a vote at a meeting.
 To form a provisional working group, members interested in forming the provisional working group will inform the Steering Committee of their intent to form a provisional working group, naming two provisional co-chairs and stating their purpose and immediate tasks, via a form.
 The provisional co-chairs must be active members as defined in these Bylaws.
 Once the Steering Committee has acknowledged this form submission and verified the eligibility of the provisional co-chairs, the group is considered to be a chartered provisional working group.